-Mountains, and the sanguinary battle-fields of the South.
+NIAGARA FALLS, the St. Lawrence, Montreal, the White Mountains, and the sanguinary battle-fields of the South.
 It episodes the weird legends which cluster around these places.
 Its measure changes with the subject, joyful or sad, and by its originality and airy lightness awakens at once the interest of the reader, and chains it to the end.
-It has all the beauties of a poem, the interest of a romance, and the truth-This volume marks a new era in the history of American poetry.
+It has all the beauties of a poem, the interest of a romance, and the truthfulness of real life.

+This volume marks a new erain the history of American poetry.
 It is receiving the most marked attention from the press.

-"This is a delightful, delicious, versified story of the war; full of romance, spiced with wit, spicy with humor, happy even to occasional grotesqueness in its rhymes, with a dash and rattle, which wins the reader at the start, and chains his and rattle, which wars last page."-Banner.
+"This is a delightful, delicious, versified story of the war; full of romance, spiced with wit, spicy with humor, happy even to occasional grotesqueness in its rhymes, with a dash and rattle, which wins the reader at the start, and chains his attention to the very last page."-Banner.